Chapter 12 : Bloodflow

 I hurried back to Ravenclaw tower to deposit my cloak, thinking about nothing but the fact that I would soon be quite alone with a beautiful man, who for some strange, wonderful reason fancied plain Jane.
 After stripping off a few layers of clothing, I hastily checked my appearance before heading back downstairs.
 The celebration in the common room already seemed to be in full swing when I crossed to the spiral staircase out.
 I could see Tavi's red hair standing out in the middle of the huddle supporting the team captain.

 I rounded the corner towards the flight of stairs leading to the sixth floor when a spell came hurtling out of nowhere and hit me in the face.
-The impact site felt like I'd been punched with immense force.
-Blood trickled onto my lips and I looked up in time to see the unmistakable pale hair and pink high heels disappear around the corner at the opposite end of the corridor.
+The impact site felt I'd been punched with immense force.
+Blood trickled onto my lips and I looked up in time to see the unmistakable pale hair and pink heels of Fifi disappear around the corner at the opposite end of the corridor.

 It felt like my nose had been broken, so I pointed my wand at it and thought episky.
 The pain of the break instantly vanished, but the blood didn't seem to have stopped flowing.
 Just as I made a cloth appear to wipe my nose, I saw movement out of the corner of my eye.
 Without hesitation I whirled around and aimed my wand directly at Professor Flitwick's heart.

 "Oh, sorry Professor," I quickly lowered my wand and stowed it in my pocket.